endurantgames/cosmiclegends/src/setting/what.md

 young superheroes in the use of their powers and abilities.

 The first two students were Bug (now known as Vespa 2.0) and Energy Boy;
-Glytch is the Academy's biggest shame, as she turned to a life of digital crime even while studying at Tech-A.
+Glytch is the Academy's biggest shame, as they turned to a life of digital crime even while studying at Tech-A.

 Most of the Academy students who have had basic crisis training go on to